-Pulse waveforms, linear circuit responses and switching circuit analysis.
-Pulse-shaping and pulse-generating circuits, flip-flops, one-shots, registers and counters.
-IC logic family characteristics (TTL, NMOS, ECL, CMOS).
-Analysis of the circuits used when interfacing different types of IC logic families.
-Low voltage technology.
-Digital number systems, codes and arithmetic.
-Arithmetic manipulation of signed and unsigned binary numbers.
-Introduction to the 8-bit microcomputer architecture.
-Computer analysis of digital circuits.
-This course contains an integrated learning experience designed to give a student a hands-on, real world problem solving activity.
-Fall semester only.
+This course covers pulse waveforms, linear circuit responses and switching circuit analysis, pulse-shaping and pulse-generating circuits, flip-flops, one-shots, registers and counters.
+Different IC logic family characteristics (TTL, NMOS, ECL, CMOS, LVT) will be analyzed and compared.
+An integral study and analysis of the circuits used when interfacing the different types of IC logic families will be covered.
+There will be an in-depth analysis and practical applications of the various digital number systems and codes.
+Arithmetic manipulation of signed and unsigned binary numbers will be also covered.
+An introduction to the 8-bit microcomputer architecture will be presented.
+The student will perform computer analysis of digital circuits using the “Electronics Workbench Multisim” software.
+By means of a Capstone design project, this course offers an integrated learning experience that was designed to give the students a hands-on, real world engineering problem solving experience.
+Students will design, build, troubleshoot, demonstrate and present a digital capstone design project.
+Several laboratory experiments throughout the semester will require formal written reports.
 Three class hours, four laboratory hours.

-Prerequisites: ELT 102 and ELT 112 with a grade of C- or better.
+Prerequisites: ELT 102 and ELT 112 with a grade of C- or better, or permission of department.

 Use links below to see if this course is offered:

 Fall Semester 2016